 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-A pulse oximeter is a device that measures the amount of oxygen in your blood.
+is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.
-Never turn the pulse oximeter or alarm off.
-An alarm will sound if your oxygen level is low or cannot be read.

-- Steroids: This medicine may be given to decrease inflammation.
+- Steroids may be given to decrease inflammation.

-- Pain medicine: You may be given a prescription medicine to decrease severe pain if other pain medicines do not work.
-Take the medicine as directed.
-Do not wait until the pain is severe before you take your medicine.
+- Prescription pain medicine may be given if other pain medicines do not work.
+Do not wait until the pain is severe before you ask for more medicine.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.